Clara Oswald: Characterisation

 Moffat felt that the introduction of a new companion made "the show feel different" and brought the story to "a new beginning" with a different person meeting the Doctor.
 Executive producer Caroline Skinner remarked that her introduction allowed the series to return to a more "classic Doctor Who format".
 Smith said that Clara was different from her predecessor Amy Pond (Gillan), which allowed the audience to see a different side of the Doctor.
 Moffat said that Coleman brings "a speed and wit and an unimpressed quality that makes the Doctor dance a bit harder".
 Coleman stated that her character "holds her own" and was competitive with the Doctor, providing "a nice double act".
 With her place in the series' narrative, Clara was intended to reawaken the Doctor's "curiosity in the universe and gives him his mojo back".
 Concerning Clara's relationship to the Doctor, Coleman said, "It's been interesting how it's changed Matt's Doctor.
 There is a natural bounce between them, and a flirtation, and attraction.
 But, again, they've always got this friction because they're a bit magnetic and drawn to each other, but she can't quite figure him out.
 He's got loads of secrets and he's always looking at her, trying to figure her out."
 The dynamic between Katharine Hepburn and Spencer Tracy was an influence on Coleman and Smith.
 In addition, Coleman revealed that Clara and the TARDIS have a "relationship", as there is a running joke about the TARDIS (previously established in the series as being sentient) not liking Clara or making fun of her.

 Many fans and critics noticed similarities between Clara and Billie Piper's Rose Tyler.
 Clara helps the Doctor recover at a dark point in his life, as Rose does during a much darker time; both companions lose a parent; each has a close relationship with the Doctor, who sees part of their childhood.
 The Doctor does the same thing to Clara in "The Time of the Doctor" (2013) as he does to Rose in "The Parting of the Ways" (2005) by sending her back home to keep her safe.
+Moffat's predecessor as executive producer, Russell T Davies praised the character's reversal of the companion's tropes: "Nestling at the heart of the show is Doctor Who’s very own problem category, the Companion, a title inherently subordinate to the Man.
+Until Clara comes along!
+Companion to every single moment in the Doctor’s life.
+A woman so strong that in her first appearance, and her last, Death itself cannot stop her."